rapiz1/rathole/README.md

 [client.transport] # The whole block is optional.
 Specify which transport to use type = "tcp" # Optional.
 Possible values: ["tcp", "tls", "noise"].
-Default: "tcp"
+Default: "tcp" nodelay = false # Optional.
+Determine whether to enable TCP_NODELAY, if applicable, to improve the latency but decrease the bandwidth.
+Default: false

 [client.transport.tls] # Necessary if `type` is "tls" trusted_root = "ca.pem" # Necessary.
 The certificate of CA that signed the server's certificate